 The first time I made homemade fudgy brownies I knew that in the future the only time I would use a box mix was in case of an emergency!
 Since then I have whipped up caramel brownies and strawberry brownies!
 Needless to say, I’m addicted!
 So with the peanut butter lovers around here, I knew that this delicious dessert would be well received!
 The combination of peanut butter and chocolate reminds me a little bit of a peanut butter cup!

-Peanut butter desserts are pretty popular around here, such as cookies, truffles, and chocolate covered peanut butter Ritz.
+Peanut butter desserts are pretty popular around here, such as peanut butter cookies, chocolate peanut butter cheesecake, and chocolate dipped peanut butter Ritz.
 One of our favorites is the famous peanut butter chocolate layer cake!
 Be careful because that one is rich and oh-so addictive!
-We also make 2 ingredient fudge which is an easy dessert recipe with minimal effort!
+We also make 2 ingredient peanut butter fudge which is an easy dessert recipe with minimal effort!
 For those who would rather drink their dessert, a great recipe go to is the peanut butter frozen hot chocolate, yum!

 What do I Need for this Recipe?